Kashmir papier-mâché: History

-The papier-mâché technique of using paper pulp for making decorative objects was first adopted in Kashmir in the 15th century by King Zain-ul-Abidin.
-Mir Sayyid Ali Hamadani, a Sufi mystic, came to Kashmir during the late 14th century along with his followers, many of whom were craftsmen.
-These craftsmen used hand-made paper pulp from Iran, Central Asia.
-It is also said that the prince had been imprisoned in Samarkand in Central-Asia for many years.
-The leader of craftsmen, Mir Syed Ali Hamdani, a Sufi mystic, also known as Shah-i-Hamdan, was also instrumental on converting people in Kashmir to Islam.
+The papier-mâché technique of using paper pulp for making decorative objects was first brought to Kashmir in the 14th century by Mir Sayyid Ali Hamadani, a Sufi mystic, who arrived to Kashmir along with his followers, many of whom were craftsmen.
+These craftsmen used hand-made paper pulp from Iran and Central Asia.
+The leader of the craftsmen, Mir Syed Ali Hamdani, was also instrumental in converting the people of Kashmir to Islam.
 These artists who were also well-versed in other handicrafts such as woodcarving, copper engraving and carpet weaving made Kashmir their permanent home.
-They settled here along with their families.
+Another story posits that the art was brought to Kashmir in the 15th century by a local prince who had previously been imprisoned in Samarkand for many years.

 Earlier to this period the practice was to draw colourful paintings on wood on household furniture such as ceilings, bedsteads, doors and windows, palanquins and so forth.
 Internally this art form was called, kar-i-qulamdan as it was made as pen holders and a few other personal trinkets.
 Another term used for the art was kar-i-munaqqash as it was crafted on smoothly finished surfaces created using paper pulp or on layers of polished paper.
 Even treated and stretched skin was used for the purpose.
 Starting with decorating jackets of books, the art covered many items of that period such as tables, table ware, bangles, lamp stands, cups, plaques, panels, screens and cabinets.

 During the Mughal era, its use was extended to include many items of home furniture that were made in Kashmir.
 Many notable objects of this type are exhibited in museums in many parts of the world.
 The basic method followed was to apply the papier-mâché on wood work, and one such work can be seen in Kashmir at the Madin Sahib Mosque built in 1444, the ceiling of the Shah Hamdan Mosque and the Shalimar Garden, a Mughal garden in Srinagar.
 This tradition of using papier-mâché or pulp on wood work to be colourfully painted with different designs is very much in practice even today.
 Some of the older designs involved intricate painting of kingfishers, maple leaves and other designs, such as "Arabesque", "Yarkand" and "Hazara".

 To encourage this art form to proliferate, the Government of Kashmir has included papier-mâché as a curriculum subject in schools.